nbrisset/CTF/abctf-2016/challenges/moonwalk-60/README.md

 PurpleThing.png: PNG image data, 3200 x 2953, 8-bit/color RGBA, non-interlaced
 ```

-Then, I am used of launching ExifTool, in order to check the metadata of the picture.
+Then, I am used to launching ExifTool, in order to check the metadata of the picture.

 Sometimes, the flag is hidden in metadata fields, such as "Author", "Profile Copyright", "Camera Model"...